Skip to footer content

 End Function

-.ToPngBinaryData() returns the byte array directly — no intermediate Image or MemoryStream object. .AddAnnotationTextBelowBarcode() takes the label string explicitly, giving control over what text appears below the bars.
+.ToPngBinaryData() returns the byte array directly — no intermediate Image or MemoryStream object. .AddBarcodeValueTextBelowBarcode() renders the encoded data string as a label below the bars.
 For advanced generation scenarios, see the IronBarcode barcode generation documentation.

 Barcode Reading Capability